yusrashahid205/C-PLUS-PLUS/README.md

-# C-PLUS-PLUS
+# C++
-C++ is an object-oriented programming language which gives a clear structure to programs and allows code to be reused, lowering development costs.
-C++ is portable and can be used to develop applications that can be adapted to multiple platforms.
+C++ is an object-oriented programming language which gives a clear structure to programs.
+C++ is portable and can be used to develop applications
 C++ is fun and easy to learn!
 Here are some techniques through which you can build a program with a logic...
 .
 .